-- 1. Download an updated BIOS file from Bulletin Board Services (BBS) or the internet (WWW) and save to the diskette you created in step 1 of the Main Menu.
-See ASUS CONTACT INFORMATION on page II. - 2.
-Turn off your computer and open the system cabinet to Enable "Boot Block Programming" jumper as shown in section III. - 2.
-Boot from the floppy diskette you created in step 1 of the main menu. - 3.
-At the "A:\" prompt, type: PFLASH <Enter> - 4.
-Enter "2" from the Main Menu or "2" from the Advanced Features Menu. - 5.
+- 1. Download an updated ASUS BIOS file from the internet (WWW), FTP, or a BBS (Bulletin Board Service) and save to the diskette you created above.
+See ASUS CONTACT INFORMATION on Page II of the User's Manual for details. - 2.
+Turn off your computer and open the system cabinet to Enable "Boot Block Programming" jumper as shown in section III of the User's Manual. - 3.
+Boot from the floppy diskette you created above. - 4.
+At the "A:\" prompt, type: [PFLASH] and then the <Enter> key. - 5.
+Enter 2 "Update BIOS Main Block From File" from the Main Menu or option 2 "Update BIOS Including Boot Block and ESCD" from the Advanced Features Menu if prompted by option 2 of the Main Menu. - 6.
 The program displays a second screen prompting you for the name of the BIOS file.
-Type in the complete name of the file, including the file name extension, and then press the <Enter> key.
-The utility then uploads the BIOS file from disk.
-The following message will appear:
+Type in the complete file name and extension of the new BIOS, and then press the <Enter> key.
+The utility then updates the BIOS file from disk.